snmsts/trivial-string-template/README.markdown

 ### template

 It will produce a template class, which is funcallable.
+Some accessors methods are exported, by which you can modify the state of a template and don't you worry about any confilcts because every accessor will automatically adjust and then make itself consistent.

 ```common-lisp
 (defvar *tmpl* (template "$who likes $what"))